 Because of the underlying puzzle, a scene with subtext engages the reader’s brain, giving them an active reading experience, encouraging them to gather and interpret clues to what’s going on beneath the surface.

 Feeding the reader direct dialogue or telling them what’s going on directly denies them the opportunity to participate, discovering the meaning of the scene for themselves.

 Leave some tantalizing blanks for your reader to fill in.

 Subtext Literary Definition

 Perhaps the best way to illustrate subtext is by looking at some examples.
-Please follow the links to watch these film clips and get a better grasp of what I mean by subtext.
+Follow the links to watch these film clips and get a better grasp of what I mean by subtext.

 Subtext Examples in Film

 One of the most powerful examples of subtext in a movie scene that I can recall is from No Country for Old Men.
-It’s chilling to watch one man’s fate balance on the thin edge of a coin, and he doesn’t even understand the undercurrent.
+It’s chilling to watch one man’s fate balance on the thin edge of a coin, and he doesn’t even understand the undercurrent of the moment.
 We, as viewers, are able to piece it together.

 Clarice’s last desperate attempt to extract the killer’s name from Hannibal Lecter is filled with subtext in The Silence of The Lambs.